Laser Cataract Surgery

 Visual recovery varies from patient to patient but most patients return to their normal activities within a day or two.
 If you have cataracts in both eyes, the second procedure will usually be scheduled within a week or two.
 Serious complications are extremely rare, but it is surgery and there are some risks involved.
 One of our counselors will provide you with additional information about the risks associated with cataract surgery.
 Choosing an experienced surgeon for your procedure can significantly minimize the risks involved with your cataract procedure.

-If you or any of your loved ones has been diagnosed with a cataract, please call our office at 305-598-2020 to ask about Laser Cataract Surgery today!
+If you or any of your loved ones have been diagnosed with a cataract, please call our office at 305-598-2020 to ask about Laser Cataract Surgery today!